 Complex.com 50 Foreign Films to See Before You Die—Another task before death is to see a highbrow-leaning list.
 It is a wonder that anyone gets to die.

-Complex.com 50 Indie Movies You Need to See Before You Die—Seeing the films in the above list is apparently not enough to satisfy the listmakers.
+Complex.com 50 Indie Movies You Need to See Before You Die—Seeing the films in the above lists is apparently not enough to satisfy the listmakers.

 Complex.com The Best New York Movies: 50 Flicks About The City That Never Sleeps—Apparently, there are only 49 New York films better than Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991).